-NOTE: This document applies only to 1.x versions of Simphony.
+NOTE: This document applies only to First Edition versions of Simphony.
 If you have a different version, please contact Yellow Dog for more information

 Yellow Dog Inventory synchronizes data with Micros Simphony.
 This document outlines requirements necessary to ensure a clean sync.